umair-io/packer_aws/README.md

 Now let's build a new ec2 instance with our new AMI.
 Use [instructions above](#using-our-shiny-new-ami) if you need a reminder on how to. *Use the existing "web" security group if you created one earlier using the instructions above.*

 You should have a good basic understanding of how packer works and how it can be used.
-I'd suggest you continue you packer journey and try building some more images with more stuff baked in them!
+I'd suggest you continue your packer journey and try building some more images with more stuff baked in them!